Things to Know Before Visiting Savannah

 There is Never Enough Time

-Let us be the first to inform you, you’re going to steer away from your carefully crafted itinerary.
-Many make the mistake of allowing Savannah’s small size appear as if you can see it all within a matter of days.
-Historic Savannah has 22 squares, more than 20 museums, countless retail and gifts shops and restaurants.
+Allow us to be the first to inform you that your well-planned itinerary will need to be adjusted.
+It is a common mistake to underestimate the size of Savannah and believe that it can be fully explored in just a few days.
+Historic Savannah has 24 squares, more than 20 museums, countless retail and gift shops and restaurants.
 There are events for every season, several places to see live entertainment, you can partake in numerous tours and almost everything was once a residential mansion, bank, power plant or Greyhound bus station.
-This is a slight exaggeration but not by much.
+This is a slight exaggeration, but not by much.

 The Roof Really Is on Fire